aroach/containers-101/README.md

 `mkdir app && echo 'print("hello containers")' >> app/app.py`

-2. Click on the Editor button to enter an interactive text editor session.
+2. Click on the Editor button to enter an interactive text editor session

-3. Open the `Dockerfile`
+3. Open the *Dockerfile* in the interactive text editor

-4. Replace the contents of the `Dockerfile` with the following content
+4. Replace the contents of the *Dockerfile* with the following content

 ```
 #Dockerfile